Documentation

 First-Time Setup

-On your first visit, you will be prompted to activate Flowlenz by entering your license key (the key you received on the download page).
+On your first visit, you will be prompted to activate Flowlenz by entering your license key.

 Once activated, you will be redirected to the Setup Wizard where you can configure your integration keys: